Fostering a Cat: 6 Essential Questions Answered

 Space – As mentioned, you will need to provide your foster cat their own space to eat, sleep, and play.
 Make sure you have ample room for the kitty and your pets.

-Time – All pets need love and attention—especially foster animals—so ensure you have enough time to care for your every furry friend in your home.
+Time – All pets need love and attention—especially foster animals—so ensure you have enough time to care for every furry friend in your home.
 You should also confirm the length of the fostering period fits your schedule.

 Patience – Your new kitty will probably need some time learning how to use a litter box and understanding which behaviors are acceptable.
 Remember, patience is a virtue!